adityatomar20/Spam-Classifier/README.md

-## Spam-Detection

-- The goal of this project is to develop a spam detection classification model that can accurately distinguish between spam and non-spam messages.
+### The goal of this project is to develop a spam detection classification model that can accurately distinguish between spam and non-spam messages.
 The model will be evaluated using two metrics: accuracy and a custom-defined misclassification cost.

-- To begin, a dataset of messages will be used to train and test the models.
-This dataset will be split into two parts: a training set and a testing set.
-The training set will be used to train the model, while the testing set will be used to evaluate the model's performance.

-- The first metric used to evaluate the models will be accuracy.
-This measures how well the model can correctly identify spam and non-spam messages.
-The higher the accuracy, the better the model performs.

-- The second metric used to evaluate the models will be a custom-defined misclassification cost.
-This metric takes into account the cost of misclassifying a message as spam or non-spam.
-For example, misclassifying a non-spam message as spam could result in the user missing important information, while misclassifying a spam message as non-spam could result in the user receiving unwanted messages.
-Therefore, a cost will be assigned to each type of misclassification, and the model's performance will be evaluated based on its ability to minimize the overall misclassification cost.

-- After training and testing each model, the results will be compared based on both accuracy and misclassification cost.
-The model with the highest accuracy and lowest misclassification cost will be selected as the best model for spam detection.

-- Finally, to ensure the validity of the results, the selected model will be tested on a separate dataset to confirm its performance.
-If the model performs well on the new dataset, it can be considered a reliable and accurate spam detection model.
+### Data Import and Exploration:
+Data is loaded from a file (presumably a CSV file) using pandas.
+The dataset contains various features related to email characteristics, including word frequencies, character frequencies, and capital run lengths.
+Descriptive statistics are calculated using df.describe() to get an overview of the dataset.
+The target variable 'spam_or_not' has two classes: 0 (non-spam) and 1 (spam).
+No missing values are present in the dataset (df.isna().sum()).

+### Data Preparation:
+The dataset is split into input variables (X) and the target variable (y).
+The data is further divided into training and testing sets using train_test_split.
+Standard scaling is applied to normalize the data.

+### Model Building:
+Several machine learning models are considered:

+Decision Tree
+Logistic Regression
+K-Nearest Neighbors (KNN)
+Support Vector Machine (SVM) Classifier
+Random Forest Classifier
+XGBoost Classifier
+Simple Neural Network (NN)

+### Model Evaluation - Accuracy:
+Models are evaluated using nested cross-validation with the primary metric being accuracy.
+Hyperparameter tuning is performed for each model using grid search.

+### Model Evaluation - Misclassification Cost:
+A custom misclassification cost function is defined.
+Models are evaluated using nested cross-validation with the misclassification cost as the primary metric.
+Best Model Selection:
+The best model based on accuracy and misclassification cost is determined for each metric.
+Hyperparameter tuning is performed for the selected best model.

+### Evaluation Metrics:
+Evaluation metrics such as precision, recall, accuracy, F1-score, ROC curve, AUC, precision-recall curve, and cumulative gain curve are calculated and visualized.

+### Summary of Results:
+Ensemble models (Random Forest and Light GBM Classifier) perform well in terms of accuracy and misclassification cost.
+Hyperparameter tuning is performed to find the optimal parameters for the best model.
+Conclusion:
+The Random Forest Classifier is selected as the final model based on misclassification cost.
+The model is trained with the best parameters and evaluated on the test set.